-• The metal band Marilyn Manson has recently unveiled plans for an extensive tour set for 2023 with support from Rob Zombie, Mudvayne, and Static-X.
+The metal band Marilyn Manson has recently unveiled plans for an extensive tour set for 2023 with support from Rob Zombie, Mudvayne, and Static-X.

 Alternative rock god Marilyn Manson Tickets revealed details of a forthcoming North American tour in 2023 with major co-headliners and openers.
 The tour is fittingly called Monsters of the End after Manson's upcoming album, starting July 6th in Detroit and leaving August 16th after sweeping through major American cities including Chicago, New York, Atlanta, Houston, Phoenix, and more.

-However, three of the biggest headliners are only the tip of the iceberg, as the Monsters of the End Tour will encompass an impressive list of co-headliners and other bands that will open for them at different dates.
+However, three of the biggest headliners are only the tip of the iceberg, as the Monsters of the End Tour will encompass an impressive list of co-headliners and other bands that will open for them on different dates.
 The diverse lineup of the bands shows the extent of the genres of heavy music that Manson and Zombie have contributed to and have gotten inspiration from.

 From time to time, the original pioneers of industrial dance ministry will be taken on stage to perform their loud, militaristic hits.
 Ministry is an industrial metal band formed in 1981 by singer Al Jourgensen that actively performs polemical, aggressive songs.
 The nights will also tremble to Georgian progressive metal band Mastodon.
 Thanks to the precise playing and intellectual lyrics, Mastodon is undoubtedly one of the most popular and progressive bands in modern metal.